Posted on Monday 9 January 2017

 Joy Barclay-Cooper, 74, was one of the first patients to have robot-assisted lung surgery.
 The grandmother from Worthing in West Sussex started coughing up blood when she was on holiday in Spain last spring.
 Tests back at her local hospital detected something on her right lung but because it was in an awkward position it was not possible to carry out a normal biopsy to analyse what it was.

 Joy said: “I was referred to Mr Routledge at Guy’s who explained that robotic surgery would be the best way to access the area in my lung so that the tissue could be removed and analysed.
 He was absolutely brilliant and told me all about the procedure so I felt comfortable and confident to have it.

 “I feel privileged to have had this cutting-edge surgery.
 I only had minor incisions so the healing process was fantastic.
 I would truly recommend it.
 Shortly afterwards the team from Guy’s told me that everything worrying has been removed with a clear margin, so I don’t need any further treatment.
 It’s marvellous.”

-Visit NHS Choices for more information about lung cancer.
+Visit the NHS website for more information about lung cancer.